 TWO YEARS.
 36 CREDITS.
 ALL ONLINE.

-Students typically enroll in six credits of coursework each 15-week trimester over the course of two years.
-Coursework covers macro- and micronutrients, nutritional assessment, the use of herbs, therapeutic nutrition, and the effects that human behaviors and drug-induced nutrition depletions may have on health and wellness.
+You can earn your nutrition degree in as little as two years with flexible online classes.
+Students typically enroll in six credits of coursework during each 15-week trimester over these two years.
+Coursework covers macro- and micronutrients, nutritional assessment, the use of herbs, therapeutic nutrition, and the effects that human behaviors and drug-induced nutritional depletions may have on wellness.

-The Master of Science in Applied Clinical Nutrition program places emphasis on the principles of quality patient-centered care through the analysis of evidence and the utilization of the highest standards in nutritional assessment, intervention, the promotion of health, and case management.
+The Master of Science in Applied Clinical Nutrition program places emphasis on the principles of quality, patient-centered care through the analysis of evidence and the utilization of the highest standards in dietetic assessment, intervention, the promotion of health, and case management.

-Learn to apply the knowledge and skills needed to become a clinical nutritionist by utilizing a broad spectrum of assessment and nutritional therapeutic options.
-Analyze and discuss case histories including dietary patterns, physiology, and lifestyle to provide insights into a patient’s health status.
+You might ask, "how do I become a clinical nutritionist?"
+With our 100% online program you will learn to apply the knowledge and skills needed to become a clinical nutritionist by utilizing a broad spectrum of assessment and nutritional therapeutic options.
+You will analyze and discuss case histories -- including dietary patterns, physiology, and lifestyles -- to provide insights into a patient’s health status.
 Upon graduation, you will be equipped to design personalized prevention, treatment, and intervention programs incorporating diet, exercise, nutritional supplementation recommendations (e.g., vitamins, minerals, botanicals, and other nutritional products), and therapeutic and detoxification programs.